microsoft/LUIS-Samples/bot-integration-samples/hotel-finder/csharp/README.md

 }
 ````

-Each intent handler method accepts the `IDialogContext`, the original incoming `IMessageActivity` message and the `LuisResult` including the matching Intents and Entities for the LUIS query.
-In the snippet below, the [RootLuisDialog](Dialogs/RootLuisDialog.cs#L46) class retrieves a city value from the processed [pre-built entity](https://www.microsoft.com/cognitive-services/en-us/LUIS-api/documentation/Pre-builtEntities).
+Each intent handler method accepts the `IDialogContext`, the original incoming `IMessageActivity` message and the `LuisResult`, including the matching Intents and Entities for the LUIS query.
+In the snippet below, the [RootLuisDialog](Dialogs/RootLuisDialog.cs#L46) class retrieves a city value from the processed, [pre-built entity](https://www.microsoft.com/cognitive-services/en-us/LUIS-api/documentation/Pre-builtEntities).

 ````C#
 EntityRecommendation cityEntityRecommendation;